OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 If the server is configured to execute code, then it may be possible to obtain command execution on the server by uploading a file known as a web shell, which allows you to execute arbitrary code or operating system commands.
 In order for this attack to be successful, the file needs to be uploaded inside the webroot, and the server must be configured to execute the code.

-Uploading this kind of shell onto an Internet facing server is dangerous, because it allows anyone who knows (or guesses) the location of the shell to execute code on the server.
+Uploading this kind of shell onto an internet facing server is dangerous, because it allows anyone who knows (or guesses) the location of the shell to execute code on the server.
 A number of techniques can be used to protect the shell from unauthorised access, such as:

 - Uploading the shell with a randomly generated name.
 - Password protecting the shell.